-Anyone interacting with a customer should borrow a leaf from what we commonly refer to as stalls.
+Anyone interacting with a customer should borrow a leaf from what we commonly refer to as roadside sellers.

-Again and again I tend to see “informal” sellers thriving more in selling than “formal” ones.
+Again and again I tend to see informal sellers (street vendors or road side sellers) thriving more in selling than formal ones.
 What is it that I see us learning from them?

 Wealthy or poor, indisposed or healthy, African or European, man or woman, adult or child, the fundamental need of any human being, is the desire to be appreciated.
-Acknowledging a prospect meets this desire.
+Acknowledging a prospect is a service that meets this desire.
 Simple, yet rarely practiced in the corporate world.

 Anyone interacting with a customer should borrow a leaf from what we commonly refer to as stalls.
+These are usually sellers in the streets (road side sellers) with a makeshift shop.
 Choose any, whether in Nairobi’s CBD, Gikomba or Kibera’s Toi market.
 As you pass by, you will hear welcoming voices and feel their warmth.

 “Karibu customer; Ingia tu, ni sawa (Welcome!
 Come on in; it’s ok); Karibu jeans (Please come and see our collection of jeans); Sema tukusaidie customer (How may we help you?); Kuona ni bure (Viewing is free)’’ and on and on.

-The salespeople in these much less elaborate, capital intensive, and formal stands will not fail to acknowledge your presence.
-Drawn in by such warmth and having been further enticed with, “hiyo shati ni yako (that shirt fits you perfectly)-said after you’ve tried it on-the sale is a natural consequence.
+The salespeople in these much less elaborate, capital intensive, and informal stands will not fail to acknowledge your presence.
+Drawn in by such warmth and having been further enticed with, “hiyo shati ni yako (that shirt fits you perfectly)-said after you’ve tried it on-the close is a natural consequence.

 Salespeople at these comparatively simple stands tend to realize and practice this with much more frequency, professionalism and success than their counterparts in the corporate world.